m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Device provisioning/_index.en.md

 ```

 ## Chapter Conclusion
-In this chapter, you used the secure element to create an AWS IoT [thing](https://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html), set up a permissions [policy](https://docs.aws.amazon.com/iot/latest/developerguide/thing-policy-variables.html) for your thing, and attached the device certificate to it.
+In this chapter, you used the secure element to create an AWS IoT [thing](https://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html), set up a permissions [policy](https://docs.aws.amazon.com/iot/latest/developerguide/thing-policy-variables.html) for your thing, and attached the device certificate to the thing.
 All of this was done without ever exposing the secret private key and removing a potential avenue for it to be compromised.

 On to [**Connecting to AWS IoT Core**](connecting-to-aws.html).